Continental Innovates with Rancher and Kubernetes

 Using Rancher, you can monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments through integration with Prometheus, a leading open-source monitoring solution, and Grafana, which lets you visualize the metrics from Prometheus.

-After you enable monitoring in the cluster, you can set up a notification channel and cluster alerts to let you know if your cluster is approaching its capacity.
+After you enable monitoring in the cluster, you can set up alerts to let you know if your cluster is approaching its capacity.
 You can also use the Prometheus and Grafana monitoring framework to establish a baseline for key metrics as you scale.